firedihm/CLEO5_Persistent/README.md

 All plugins are optional, however they may be required by various CLEO scripts.

+Proper CLEO installation can be verified by existence of new text displayed in the bottom-left corner of game's main menu.
+CLEO library itself does not extend/modify gameplay from end user perspective, there is no such thing as "CLEO menu".
+New features are provided by user made scripts (see CLEO Scripts).

 ## CLEO Scripts

 CLEO allows the installation of 'CLEO scripts', which often use the extension '.cs'.
 These third-party scripts are entirely user-made and are in no way supported by the developers of this library.
 While CLEO itself should work in a wide range of game installations, individual scripts are known to have their own compatibility restrictions and can not be guaranteed to work.